SalamiArmy/TravelBoet/README.md

 ## A python bot for fast paced group chats about planning trips.

 ### What is TravelBoet?
-TravelBoet is a chat bot for telegram that can get information about flights.
+TravelBoet is a chat bot for telegram that can get information about flights, places and exchange rates.

 ### How does it work?
 TravelBoet will listen for all messages in a given chat (either directly with him or in a chat room which you invite him to) starting with "/getflight".